-Pesticides contain active ingredients (the component that targets the pest) and inert ingredients such as solvents, surfactants, and carriers.
+Pesticides contain active ingredients and inert ingredients.
+In any pesticide product, the component that kills or otherwise controls the target pest is called an active ingredient.
+The rest of the pesticide is made up of inert ingredients such as solvents, surfactants, and carriers.
 Both active and inert ingredients may be controlled or regulated by federal, state, and local laws because of environmental and health concerns.